wayneIBM/vpc-on-classic/getting-started.md

    * Look for a file called `id_rsa.pub` under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The file starts with `ssh-rsa` and ends with your email address.

-   * Or Generate an SSH Key: If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
-For example, you can generate an SSH key on your Linux server by running the command `ssh-keygen -t rsa -C "user_ID"`.
+   * Or Generate an SSH Key: If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen -t rsa -C "user_ID"` command (on Linux or macOS servers) and following the prompts.
 That command generates two files.
 The generated public key is in the `<your key>.pub` file.
+For Windows operating systems, you can use a tool like PuTTYgen to generate an SSH key.

 ## Use the UI, CLI, or REST API